WDI-HK-6/Class-Notes-And-Exercises/620-ajax-crud.md

 Update existing information in the database.

-- find the information that you want to update
+- Create a method for a user to edit a particular peice of data
-- a form that a user fills out that submits to the server and modifies the existing information
+- Create a form that gathers user input for editing that particular data

-OR

-- the server updates data in its database from some other data source, such as an AJAX request
+- send a POST request to /api/posts/:id with the data from the form

 ```javascript
 $.ajax({